sudhindrasajjal/wirecard-casestudy/question2/puppet-1/README.md

 ```

-Then in the puppet master, add the **sites.pp** to your manifests directory (Usually located at /etc/puppet/manifests).
+Then in the puppet master, add the **manifests/sites.pp** to your manifests directory (Usually located at /etc/puppet/manifests).

 You can apply the changes on the agent by running (Considering the master has signed the agent's cert previously)
 ```